 - Certified Diving Package for qualified Scuba Divers – Certified diving is for already qualified scuba divers who hold a minimum licence of ‘Open Water Diver’ level or higher.
 Certified divers will be paired to dive together as buddies, following a site briefing of each dive site

-- Certified Diving with a Guided Dive Package – where every dive is guided by a crew member and you will be diving with other certified divers who also choose to go with the Guide.
+- Certified Diving with a Guided Dive Package – where a crew member guides every dive and you will be diving with other certified divers who also choose to go with the Guide.
 Scuba diving with an experienced crew member means you get to see all the prime spots and don’t need to think about navigation – your guide will point out the breathtaking creatures that otherwise may be missed and can enhance your underwater experience Not sure whether to take the guided tour option?
-No need to decide in advance – you can simply book a certified diving package and decide to book onboard as many or as little dives as you like with the Guide
+No need to decide in advance – you can book a certified diving package and decide to book onboard as many or as little dives as you like with the Guide

 - If scuba divers require private scuba tours, they must book their trip with the ‘Top Deck Club’ – which includes a personal crew member solely assigned to your booking party for the duration of your stay